-The central Po Valley, which includes cities like Milan and Venice, is characterised by extremes – severe wet and foggy winters with close to freezing average temperatures of 2°C (36°F) and hot and humid summers with a few short bursts of cold spells and hailstorms.
+A bit further south, cities like Milan and Venice experience extremes.
+Severe wet and foggy winters with close to freezing average temperatures of around 2°C (36°F) and hot and humid summers with a few short bursts of cold spells and hailstorms.
 Summer temperatures can climb to 32°C (90°F).

 Locations like Naples and the Vatican City further towards the south of Italy experience a moderate Mediterranean climate, with very hot, dry summers and mild winters.
 The warmest month in this region is in August which can bring blistering temperatures of up to 42°C (108°F).
 Winter lows, on the other hand, are usually around a manageable 9°C (48°F).

 Spring and autumn are generally short and sweet, and these brief seasons bring the most pleasant weather in Italy.